 As you can see, it can be used for different types of campaigns with specific objectives in mind.

-CallHub offers click to call for different type of purposes; definitely check it out!
+CallHub offers click-to-call for different purposes; definitely check it out!

 Maybe you are an advocacy group looking to recruit volunteers in your locality for an upcoming campaign.
 All you have to do now is advertise on Facebook and wait for potential volunteers to simply reach out to you by calling.